For scenic driving through the tall timber forests of the south west head to Boranup Karri Forest just south of Margaret River.

 You can access Boranup Forest from Caves Road, a short drive south of Margaret River.

-It takes around three and a half hours to drive to Margaret River from Perth.
+It takes around 3.5 hours to drive to Margaret River from Perth.